Lycée Français de New York: History

 In the mid-1930s the Lycée was the brainchild of the then French consul general in New York, Comte Charles de Ferry de Fontnouvelle.
-He enlisted the help of Forsythe Wicks, a lawyer and businessman who was the president of the Alliance Française, and Paul Windels, Sr., the attorney general of the City of New York.
+He enlisted the help of Forsythe Wicks, a lawyer and businessman who was the president of the Alliance Française, and Paul Windels, Sr., the corporation counsel of the City of New York.
 Others involved in the founding of the Lycée include Nicholas Murray Butler, the president of Columbia University; Jesse Straus, the U.S. ambassador to France; and Jean Marx, the director of cultural affairs at the Quai d'Orsay.
 The Lycée granted its first baccalaureate degree in 1938.
 Since 1935 over 36,000 students have studied at the Lycée, and more than 150 nationalities have been represented throughout the school's history.

 De Fontnouvelle served as the school's first president from 1935 until his death in 1956.
 He was succeeded by two interim presidents: Jean de Siéyès (president or former president of the French-American Banking Corporation) from de Fontnouvelle's death until the end of the school year; and Robert Lacour-Gayet (a writer and academic) for the next school year.
 Then, Mr. Maurice Galy became the school's president starting in 1957, a post he held until he retired in 1989.